CDCgov/ngsqi-astro/README.md

 Sample2,assets/data/ERR4678563_1.fastq.gz,assets/data/ERR4678563_2.fastq.gz
 ```

-Each row represents a pair of fastq files (paired end metagenomics reads).
+Each row represents a pair of fastq files (paired-end metagenomics reads).

-You will need to also prepare a samplesheet for isolate genomes to be used in simulation.
+You will also need to prepare a samplesheet for isolate genomes to be used in simulation:

 `isolate_samplesheet.csv`:
 ```csv